 The Committee shall be comprised of not fewer than three members of the Board, as shall be determined from time to time by the Board.
-The members of the Committee shall be elected by the Board on the recommendation of the Nominating and Governance Committee at the annual organizational meeting of the Board, and shall hold office until his or her successor shall be have been duly elected and qualified.
+The members of the Committee shall be elected by the Board on the recommendation of the Nominating, Environmental, Social and Governance Committee (the "NESG Committee") at the annual organizational meeting of the Board, and shall hold office until his or her successor shall be have been duly elected and qualified.